 About the artist

 Aly is a Northern Irish based Artist, Writer and Educator.
+One of Northern Ireland’s top artists, widely known for her Belfast prints and impressionist techniques.
 She has several accolades to her name, most recently:

 > Nominated 40 under 40

 > Listed as top 100 / Small Business Saturday

 > Finalist in the East Side Awards